voyeg3r/dotfaster/vim/wiki/dicasvim.md

 ```

 This solution makes use of ternary oparator that gives us a newline "\n" or
-nothing "" depending on rest of division of line number "line('.')" by 4
+nothing "" depending on Mod of the integer division of line number "line('.')" by 4

+More about ternary operator

+    nmap <F19> :let &background = ( &background == "dark"? "light" : "dark" )<CR>

 # Vim - Adding empty line between lines
 + https://superuser.com/a/592508/45032